A Comprehensive Survey on Deep Graph Representation Learning

 then the GNN architecture can be written as

 where $Z$ is the matrix of prototype path attributes.

-Furthermore, the paper analysis the relationship between GCKN and the WL-subtree based $k$-GNN.
-The Theorem 1 in paper\cite{chen2020convolutional} shows that WL-subtree based GKNNs can be seen as a special case in GCKN.
+Furthermore, the paper analyzes the relationship between GCKN and the WL-subtree based $k$-GNN.
+Theorem 1 in paper~\citep{chen2020convolutional} shows that WL-subtree based GKNNs can be seen as a special case in GCKN.

-\textbf{\textit{Graph Neural Tangent Kernel}}~\cite{du2019graph} \textbf{(GNTK)}.
+\emph{Graph Neural Tangent Kernel}~\emph{(GNTK)}~\citep{du2019graph}.
 Different from the above two works, GNTK proposed a new class of graph kernels.
 GNTK is a general recipe which translates a GNN architecture to its corresponding GNTK.

 The neighborhood aggregation operation in GNTK is defined as,